ZhiGroup/RaPID/README.md

 `./RaPID_v.1.7 -i <input_file_vcf_compressed>  -g <genetic_mapping_file> -d <min_length_in_cM> -o <output_folder>   -w  <window_size>  -r <#runs> -s <#success>`

-You can find an example of a panel with 4000 haplotypes with the chromosome length of 10 Mbps in the examples folder _4k_1e7.vcf.gz_.
+You can find an example of a panel with 4000 haplotypes with the chromosome length of 10 Mbps _4k_1e7.vcf.gz_.
 The file _4k_1e7_e0.001.g_ contains the genetic mapping for the example file.

 To run the program for detecting the IBDs with a minimum length of 5 cM type: